 On 25 September 1991, Australia agreed to be bound by the first optional protocol, which allows individuals whose countries are party to the UNICCPR and the protocol – and who have exhausted all domestic remedies (if any) – to submit a written communication to the United Nations Human Rights Committee (“HR Committee”).

-This occurred when Nicholas Toonen, who resided in Tasmania, sent a communication to the HR Committee arguing that Tasmania’s law that criminalised homosexual sex between consenting adults was a breach of privacy under Article 17 of the UNICCPR.
+This occurred when Nicholas Toonen, who lived in Tasmania, sent a communication to the HR Committee arguing that Tasmania’s law that criminalised homosexual sex between consenting adults was a breach of privacy under Article 17 of the UNICCPR.
 The HR Committee agreed that because of the Tasmanian law, Australia was in breach of its obligations under the treaty and rejected the argument that the interference was not arbitrary (HR Committee Communication No. 488/1992 Toonen v Australia).
 In response to the HR Committee’s view, the Commonwealth Government passed a law overriding the Tasmanian law.
-It should be noted that Toonen made his communication in 1991 and the HR Committee responded in 1994.
+Note that Toonen sent his communication in 1991 and the HR Committee responded in 1994.
 Also, Australia is not bound by the HR Committee’s response and could have chosen to take no action to remedy the breach.